 Water may often be found below the surface of dry streambeds at the lowest point on the outside of bends in the stream channel.
 Dig until you reach wet sand.
 Water will seep into the hole.
 The activities of animals may also indicate where water can be found.
 Flocks of birds will often circle over water holes.
 Doves fly toward water morning and evening.

 Look for plants that only grow where there’s water, such as willows, sycamores, cottonwoods, hackberry, salt cedar, arrow weed and cattails.
 Many plants, such as ripe cactus fruits, can be eaten or chewed to help prevent dehydration.
 The immature flower stalks of yucca, agave and sotol contain moisture, and their pith can be chewed.
-The pith of most cacti provides a high degree of moisture.
+The pith of most cacti contains moisture but it also contains oxalic acid and other substances which can cause serious medical issues.
+For this reason, and contrary to TV and movies, most cacti are not a source of water.

 Small light brown Arizona bark scorpion is common to Southwest United States.
 Adult male can reach 3.14 inches in length, while female is slightly smaller, with a maximum length of 2.75 inches.
 Photo: Brian Basgen, via Wikipedia